Jeffreybekker/LittleLemon/README.md

 # Little Lemon Capstone

 <p>This is the last project of the Meta Backend Developer Professional certificate course.</p>
-<p>In this project you'll find models that were used to create a database.
-Everything is stored in MySQL which you can access if you have the permissions.
-We used Djoser for user authentication to registrate the user, to login and logout.
-The menu and the table reservations are build with Django Rest Framework.
-For testing you can use Insomnia.
-The photos of what Insomnia looks like you can see below.</p>
+<p>In this project, you'll find the models used to create the database, which is stored in MySQL.
+Access to the database is granted based on permissions.
+We utilized Djoser for user authentication, enabling user registration, login, and logout functionalities.
+The menu and table reservations are built using Django Rest Framework.
+For testing purposes, you can use Insomnia, and screenshots of Insomnia are shown below.</p>

 ## Table of Contents